Malacca Sultanate: Golden era

 The friendly relations between China and Malacca escalated during the reign of Sultan Mansur Shah.
 The Sultan sent an envoy headed by Tun Perpatih Putih to China, carrying a diplomatic letter from the Sultan to the Emperor.
 According to the Malay Annals, Tun Perpatih succeeded in impressing the Emperor of China with the fame and grandeur of Sultan Mansur Shah that the Emperor decreed that his daughter, Hang Li Po, should marry the Sultan.
 The Malay Annals further asserts that a senior minister of state and five hundred ladies in waiting accompanied the "princess" to Malacca.
 The Sultan built a palace for his new consort on a hill known ever afterwards as Bukit Cina ("Chinese Hill").
 As trade flourished and Malacca became more prosperous, Mansur Shah ordered the construction of a large and beautiful palace at the foot of Malacca Hill.
 The royal palace reflected the wealth, prosperity and power of Malacca and embodied the excellence and distinct characteristics of Malay architecture.

 The brief conflict between Malacca and Đại Việt during the reign of Lê Thánh Tông, began shortly after the 1471 Vietnamese invasion of Champa, then already a Muslim kingdom.
 The Chinese government, without knowing about the event, sent a censor Ch'en Chun to Champa in 1474 to install the Champa King, but he discovered Vietnamese soldiers had taken over Champa and were blocking his entry.
 He proceeded to Malacca instead and its ruler sent back tribute to China.
 In 1469, Malaccan envoys on their return from China was attacked by the Vietnamese who castrated the young and enslaved them.
 In view of the Lê dynasty's position as a protectorate to China, Malacca abstained from any act of retaliation.
 Instead, Malacca sent envoys to China in 1481 to report on the Vietnamese aggression and their invasion plan against Malacca, as well as to confront the Vietnamese envoys who happened to be present in the Ming court.
 However, the Chinese informed that since the incident was years old, they could do nothing about it, and the Chinese Emperor Chenghua sent a letter to the Vietnamese ruler reproaching him for the incident.
 The Emperor also granted permission for Malacca to retaliate with violent force should the Vietnamese attack, an event that never happened again.
-An unsubstantiated Chinese account reported that Lê Thánh Tông led 90,000 men on an invasion to Lan Sang but this force was chased away by a Malaccan army that beheaded 30,000 Đại Việt soldiers.
+According to a Chinese historical account by Mao Qiling in his work Man Si He Zhi, Lê Thánh Tông led 90,000 men on an invasion to Lan Sang but this force was chased away by a Malaccan army that beheaded 30,000 Đại Việt soldiers.